 The main square of Antwerp

-On the north side of the main square there are some guild and town houses from the same period.
-Guilds were trade and crafts organisations.
-They used the houses as a meeting point and as a status of their power, therefore unlike other houses in the city their buildings were mostly made of stone.
+On the north side of the main square, there are some guilds and townhouses from the same period.
+Guilds were trade and crafts organizations.
+They used the houses as a meeting point and as a status of their power, therefore unlike other houses in the city, their buildings were mostly made of stone.
 They placed statues on the facade to show the city what kind of guild they were.

-Central on the main square you can find the statue Brabo.
-Brabo was a roman general that chopped off the hand of the giant Druon Antigoon and threw it in the nearby river scheldt to stop him asking toll to the ships that were entering the harbour.
+Central to the main square you can find the statue Brabo.
+Brabo was a roman general that chopped off the hand of the giant Druon Antigoon and threw it in the nearby river Scheldt to stop him from asking toll to the ships that were entering the harbor.
 So the legend goes.